nazkin/employeeManagement/README.md

-1) Viewing and Adding a new department into my database
+Here I am adding a new department into my database
    ![](addDepartment.gif)

+Viewing the added department
    ![](viewDepartment.gif)

-2) Viewing and Adding a new role into my database
+Here I am adding a new role into my database
 ![](addRole.gif)

+Viewing the added role
 ![](viewRole.gif)

-3) Viewing and Adding a new employee into my database
+ Adding a new employee into my database
  ![](addEmployee.gif)

+ Viewing the newly added employee
  ![](viewEmployee.gif)